daipozhi/Purpose-Player-2/README.md

   How to compile:

-    in windows, you need install msys+mingw, in Ubuntu or Linux Mint you need install gcc,
+    in windows, you need install Msys+Mingw/Msys2+MinGW64, in Ubuntu or Linux Mint you need install gcc,

     decompress yasm-1.3.0.tar.gz and run
     ./configure